weaveworks/weave-gitops/doc/style.md

 # Style Guide

-This documents describe a set o conventions to be used during development of this project.
-These rules are not set in stone and should be ignored if you find you need.
+This documents describe a set of conventions to be used during development of this project.
+These rules are not set in stone and if you feel like they should be changed please open a new PR so we can have a documented discussion.

 ### Error names
 Error variables should be called just `err` unless you need to return multiple errors.